 By creating websites, applications, and solutions acceptable to all, companies support the global disability community and push the boundaries.

-Why is it vital to make the proofreading experience universally accessible?
+Why is it vital to have a proofreading experience accessibility compliant?
 How can text checkers implement accessibility in design?

 Let’s get to the bottom line together.